-Please scan and email this form or return this form to:

-Morchard Bishop Church of England Primary School, Church Street, Morchard Bishop, Crediton EX17 6PJ or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG
+Please scan and email this form or return this form to: the school, Union Street, Newton Abbot TQ12 2JU or The School Admissions Team, Room L60, County Hall, Exeter EX2 4QG

-&lt;sup>1 Either the parent or child attends church services on at least a monthly basis and for a minimum period of two years immediately prior to the application being made.
+1 Either the parent or child attends church services on at least a monthly basis and for a minimum period of two years immediately prior to the application being made.
 In the event that during the period specified for attendance at worship the church has been closed for public worship and has not provided alternative premises for that worship, the requirements of these [admissions] arrangements in relation to attendance will only apply to the period when the church or alternative premises have been available for public worship.

-&lt;sup>2 A church which subscribes to the doctrine of the Holy Trinity or a church recognised by Churches Together in England.
+2 A church which subscribes to the doctrine of the Holy Trinity or a church recognised by Churches Together in England.